MellonScholarlyCommunication/ldn-inbox-server/README.md

 - processed LDN messages will end up in the "outbox" box
 - invalid processing will be saved into the "error" box

+## Multi handler

+A `handler/multi_notification_handler.js` is available to start multiple handler for each notification messages.
+The handlers to start are specified in a configuraton file that can be passed via the `config` parameter of an `handle_inbox`.
+In the commmand line tool `bin/ldn-inbox-server` the default location of such config file is `config/inbox_config.json` when processing an `@inbox`, and `config/outbox_config.json` when processing an `@outbox`.

 ## See also

 - [mellon-server](https://www.npmjs.com/package/mellon-server)